phylotastic/phylotastic/design/popularity_service.md

 Develop public API documentation that lists the arguments, their domains, and the expected return values.
 The documentation will include at least a few sentences describing how popularity is calculated.

 It is recommended, but not required, to set up monitoring with automatic notification sent to the owners in case of a service outage.

+## SOW for second phase of implementation

+not done